sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

 Strong attributes are used in controllers in the `create`, `build` and `update` actions.
-We determine the attributes we want to allow to be updated by looking in the respective models and use the attributes that are whitelisted with `attr_accessible`.
+We determine the attributes we want to allow to be updated by looking in the respective models and use the attributes that are white listed with `attr_accessible`.

-In each controller add a `model_params` method and whitelist the attributes that are allowed to be updated.
+In each controller add a `model_params` method and white list the attributes that are allowed to be updated.
 Then in each `create`, `build` and `update` action send this method to the `new` and `update` respectively `update_attributes` method.